-This bill would permit the development to be proposed for a site zoned for office or retail commercial use if the site has no existing commercial or residential tenants on 50% or more of its total square footage for a period of at least 3 years prior to the submission of the application.
-The bill would also provide that a project located on a neighborhood lot, as defined, shall be deemed consistent with objective zoning standards, objective design standards, and objective subdivision standards if the project meets the standards applied to the parcel pursuant to the Neighborhood Homes Act.
+This bill would permit the development to be proposed for a site zoned for office or retail commercial use if the site has had no commercial tenants on 50% or more of its total usable net interior square footage for a period of at least 3 years prior to the submission of the application.
+The bill would also provide that a project located on a neighborhood lot, as defined, shall be deemed consistent with objective zoning standards, objective design standards, and objective subdivision standards if the project is consistent with the applicable provisions of the Neighborhood Homes Act.